Bourkekev/ms3-your-recipe-hub/TESTING.md

 ### Javascript

+I ran my javascript files through [JSHint](jshint.com) There were 10 warnings about the use of 'let', missing semicolons, and 2 undefined variables, 'classvalid' and 'jQuery'.
+JQuery comes from jquery so that is fine and 'classvalid' was a typo.
+It should have been 'classValid'.

+So I fixed that and added the semicolons.

 ## Colour Constrast Checking
 I used [WebAIM's](https://webaim.org/resources/contrastchecker/) contrast checker to ensure that text on coloured backgrounds is readable and to WCAG AA Standard, especially white text on coloured backgrounds.